nonoo/kappanhang/README.md

   connects it to kappanhang's TCP serial port server.
 You can specify a custom command with the `-r` command line argument.
 Running any command can be disabled with `-r -`.
 The command is only executed once, as the TCP serial port server will stay on even if the RS-BA1 server disconnects.
+If the TCP serial port client disconnects (rigctld hangs) then the command will be automatically restarted.
+This can be disabled with the `-e`.

   3085 is the model number of the Icom IC-705. `rigctld` will connect to kappanhang's TCP serial port server, and waits connections on it's default